-Identifying the flaws in your company’s processes is not an easy exercise and can’t be accomplished without dedicating time and effort.
-Many companies seem to insist on using old, outdated processes even though they’re no longer as effective as they used to be.
-This is one of the many reasons why it is so important to take a step back, really look at your processes and work on identifying the bottlenecks and constraints.
+Although it is essential to identify bottlenecks in processes, this is not an easy exercise and impossible to accomplish if you don’t commit time and effort to do it.
+That is why many companies seem to insist on using old, outdated processes, even though they are no longer as effective as they used to be.
+It is crucial to take a step back, analyze your processes, and work to identify their limits and improvement possibilities.

 Map and analyze your processes